josephguzman1994/IllithidNova/README.md

   e.g. bash `python3 Laezel.py`

  ## Notes
  Currently Lae'zel is only setup to interface with Halsin.py.
-Therefore it will do some directory and file management then execute `--hst_download`, which follows the rules above.
+Therefore it will do some directory and file management, then execute `--hst_download`, which follows the rules in Halsin.py given above.

 </details>